-Founded in 2003 by the visionary minds of Phil Handford and John Carmody, Grasshopper Rock is more than just a vineyard, it’s also a testament to the power of passion and place.
-In a region renowned for its Pinot Noir, Grasshopper Rock is singular in its focus on producing world-class Pinot Noir that reflects the unique terroir of Central Otago.
+Founded in 2003, Grasshopper Rock is more than just a vineyard; it stands as a tribute to the power of passion and place.
+In a region celebrated for its Pinot Noir, Grasshopper Rock is unique in its singular dedication to producing Pinot Noir that reflects the distinctive terroir of Central Otago.

 The vineyard takes it name from a rare grasshopper, Sigaus childi, which is found only in Central Otago, and predominantly on the Earnscleugh gold tailings, which lie along the Clutha River, across the road from the vineyard.
 We can’t claim to have made the acquaintance of the grasshopper, yet, but we felt that the name had a certain distinctive ring about it.